Karma and Ffellonics: A Relational and Thermodynamic Understanding

 A Mature Understanding of Karma

 The final resolution of karma, according to Ffellonics, is not dissolution into formlessness.
-It is the complete fulfilment of individuality within perfect interdependence — the stable 12-fold ground state where all tension has been released and every relation has reached its mature expression.
+It is the complete fulfilment of individuality within perfect interdependence — the stable 12-fold ground state where all relational tension has been released and every connection has reached its mature expression.
 Not transcendence of the world, but its full and harmonious actualisation.

 Comments